-PingDataSync synchronizes data between a directory server and an RDBMS system with a Server SDK extension.
-PingDataSync provides multiple configuration options, such as advanced filtering (fractional and subtree), attribute and DN mappings, transformations, correlations, and configurable logging.
+PingDataSync synchronizes data between a directory server and a relational database management system (RDBMS) with a Server SDK extension.
+PingDataSync provides multiple configuration options, such as advanced filtering (fractional and subtree), attribute and distinguished name (DN) mappings, transformations, correlations, and configurable logging.

 To support synchronizing changes, the database must be configured with a change tracking mechanism.
 An approach involving triggers, (one trigger per table) to record all changes to a change log table, is recommended.
 The database change log table Ping Identity should record the type of change (INSERT, UPDATE, DELETE), the specific table name, the unique identifier for the changed row, the database entry type, the changed columns (from the source table), the modifier’s name, and the changetimestamp.